Sofiane Oumiha

 Sofiane Oumiha (born 23 December 1994) is a French lightweight boxer.
-He won silver medals at the 2015 European Games and at the 2016 Summer Olympics.
+He won silver medals at the 2015 European Games and at the 2016 Summer Olympics and at the 2024 Paris Olympics.

 Professional career

 Oumiha was scheduled to make his professional debut on 6 March 2021, at Queensberry Poland in Lublin.
-The fight was canceled with his team hoping for a new date later this year in England.
+The fight was canceled with his team hoping for a new date later that year in England.

+Personal life

+Born in France, Oumiha is of Moroccan descent.